-101. Introduction to the Books of the Bible Two hours A general introduction to the Bible as a whole, in which its origin, nature, canonicity, authority, organic unity, revelation and inspiration, and related subjects are investigated.
+101. INTRODUCTION TO THE BOOKS OF THE BIBLE Two hours A general introduction to the Bible as a whole, in which its origin, nature, canonicity, authority, organic unity, revelation and inspiration, and related subjects are investigated.
 A specific introduction, inquiring into the contents, historical setting, literary form, and especially the permanent ethical and religious values of the individual books.

-102. Introduction to the Books of the Bible Two hours Continuation of 101.
+102. Introduction to the Books of the Bible Two hours Continuation of 101, confessional standards of the Reformed Churches.
+REFORMED DOCTRINE Two hours Continuation of 201.

-201. REFORMED DOCTRINE The aim is an advanced course of study in the doctrines of the Christian religion as contained in the Bible and as reflected in the confessional standards of the Reformed Churches.
+201. REFORMED DOCTRINE Two hours The aim is an advanced course of study in the doctrines of the Christian religion as contained in the Bible and as reflected in the